jaydenaung/aws-codedeploy-asg-terraform-lab/README.md

 In the file, you will need create the following values that correspond with variables in the ```variables.tf``` file.
 Take note of required AWS-managed policy ARNs in your AWS accounts

 For example, below is the **AmazonEC2FullAccess**.
 Take note of the ARN.
+We will need the IAM policies to be attached to the role that's is used by CodeDeploy (which will be done by Terraform).

 ![header image](img/aws-ec2-policy.png)